steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/06_Management_Zones_by_application/README.md

 ## Validate in Dynatrace

 - Navigate in the different dashboards
-- You will a filter icon appear in the menu bar.
+- You will see a filter icon appear in the top menu bar
-- Clicking on this button will list the Management Zones.
+- Clicking on this button will list the available <b>Management Zones</b>

 ![management_zones_filter](assets/management_zones_filter.png)